thomascrha/pipelam/README.md

 - It uses gkt4 and gtk4-layer-shell for displaying the overlay.
 - This overlay is customisable using the JSON payload you write into the FIFO file pipelam is listening to.
   - It as three different types of overlays: `text`, `image` and `wob` (an homage to the that project).
+  - The overlay can be displayed in three different modes:
+    - `queue`: The overlay is queued and displayed one after the other.
+    - `replace`: The overlay replaces the previous overlay.
+    - `overlay`: The overlay is overlayed on top of each other.
   - You can set the position, size, colour, font, text, image, etc. of the overlay.
   - The overlay uses [pango](https://developer.gnome.org/pango/stable/) for text rendering.